Police of Poland

-Many cities and some villages have their own city guards, named in urban areas Straż Miejska or in rural areas Straż Gminna, which supervise public order and road safety.
-However, city guards have jurisdiction only over misdemeanors and in cases of crimes may serve only in a supportive role for the state police.
+The Police (Policja, [pɔˈlit͡sja]) is the national civilian police service of Poland.
+It is the country’s primary law enforcement agency, responsible for public security and order as well as the prevention and investigation of crime.
+It operates under the authority of the Ministry of the Interior and Administration.

+Polish Police is headed by the Commander-in-Chief of Police, subordinate to the Minister of the Interior and Administration.
+The Police is supported by municipal forces of city guards, having less legal authority and with jurisdiction only over prosecuting contraventions.

 Terminology

 The force's name, Policja, translates into the English language as Police.

 An individual officer is typically called a policjant (plural policjanci); these are not, however, official titles and are not included in the official rank structure, they are simply terms used to refer to any police officer regardless of the rank they may hold.
 A police station is known as Komenda Policji or Komisariat Policji both of which translate more or less into English as Police Commissariat.
 Female officers may be referred to as policjantki, the singular of which is policjantka.

 On the whole, officers' individual ranks are not used by the general public and thus when addressing an officer, it is common to hear the term Pan (female - Pani), Polish for mister/miss used to refer to police officers.
 On occasion, this may or may not be followed by the terms Oficer or Funkcjonariusz.